DomResc/docker-backup-tools/README.md

 - **Retention Policy**: Automatically removes backups older than a specified number of days
 - **Full CLI Support**: Comprehensive command-line options and environment variable integration
 - **Interactive Restoration**: User-friendly interactive mode for selecting backups to restore
+- **Disk Space Verification**: Automatically checks if there's enough free space for backups/restores
+- **Two-Stage Restoration**: Performs a test restoration to a temporary volume for safety
+- **Cleanup on Exit**: Ensures containers are restarted even if the scripts exit unexpectedly

 ## Installation